Pediatric anaphylaxis

 The emergency professionals might also administer a beta-agonist, such as albuterol, to relieve breathing symptoms or oxygen to improve restricted breathing.

-Helpful Medication
+Helpful medication

 Epinephrine is the most effective immediate treatment.
 If administered in time, it can reverse the life-threatening symptoms of anaphylactic shock, which include serious breathing problems and a dangerous drop in blood pressure.